brettonw/RSLED/README.md

 This is a Home Assistant integration for controlling [Red Sea ReefLED lights](https://g1.redseafish.com/hardware/lighting/).

 ## introduction
-Each RSLED unit includes a 23,000 Kelvin "REEF-SPEC" blue light, a 9,000 Kelvin white light, and a moon light.
+Each ReefLED unit includes a "REEF-SPEC" blue light (a proprietary mix of blue LEDs yielding about 23k or 24k Kelvin), a 9k Kelvin white light, and a moon light.

 <img src="img/ReefLED50.png">
 <img src="img/ReefLED90.png">
 <img src="img/ReefLED160.png">

 ## endpoints
 I used the [proxy](proxy) while performing manual settings in the app for my RSLED90 lights.
 I observed the following command endpoints available through HTTP (when you send the given payload in the POST body):
+### DEVICE_INFO

 ### MANUAL
 This sets the lights to the requested color.
 The lights stay that color until the mode call is issued.
 It returns the same structure with two additional values: fan and temperature - but does not seem to respond to trying to set either of them (i.e. you can't turn the fan on and off).
 The light color parameters are a value between 0 and 100.